username-gigo-is-not-available/undergraduate-study-programs-preprocessor/README.md

 - Data from
   the [undergraduate-study-program-scraper](https://github.com/username-gigo-is-not-available/undergraduate-study-programs-scraper)
   is
-  required to run this ETL application.
+  required to run this application.

 ## Overview